oktadev/byob-dashboard/api/byob-api-proxy-lambda-authorizer-sample/README.md

 ```

 ## Dependencies
-We use the library [Okta JWT Verifier for Node.js](https://github.com/okta/okta-oidc-js/tree/master/packages/jwt-verifier) validate the token.
+We use the library [Okta JWT Verifier for Node.js](https://github.com/okta/okta-oidc-js/tree/master/packages/jwt-verifier) to validate the token.
 And upon validation generate the [aws-auth-policy](https://www.npmjs.com/package/aws-auth-policy) for Amazon API Gateway.

 # Deployment